|Nutrition Facts (per serving)|

 Thinly shred the meat.
 Squeeze dry the soaked mushrooms and discard any hard stalks.
-Thinly shred the mushrooms, bamboo shoots, vegetables, and spring onions.
+Thinly shred the mushrooms.
+Set aside.

 Cook the noodles in boiling, salted water according to the instructions on the packet, then drain and rinse under cold water.
 Shake off excess water and place in a serving bowl.

-Bring the stock to the boil and pour over the noodles; keep warm.
+Bring the stock to a boil and pour over the noodles; keep warm.

 Heat the oil in a preheated wok, add about half the spring onions and all the meat; stir-fry for about 1 minute.

-Now add the vegetables (mushrooms and greens), stir-fry for another minute.
+Now add the mushrooms, bamboo shoots, and greens and stir-fry for another minute.
 Add the salt, brown sugar, light soy sauce, rice wine, and sesame oil.

-Pour the "dressing" over the noodles, garnish with the remaining spring onions and serve.
+Pour the "dressing" (meat and vegetables) over the noodles, garnish with the remaining spring onions, and serve.